ITNaveen/interview-questions-NT/kubernetes/sec_net_rbac.md

 **Answer:**
 Pod Security Context defines privilege and access control settings for Pods and containers.
 It allows you to set fine-grained security configurations that are applied to all containers within a Pod.
+The Pod Security Context defines security settings at the pod level, determining how all containers within the pod should behave in terms of privileges, user permissions, and filesystem access.

+it can be define as pod level or as conatiner level.
 Key security context settings include:

 ```yaml